jgarrow/React-Redux-App/README.md

+For this project, I used the [pokeapi](https://pokeapi.co/).
+This API was particularly challenging because of the sheer amount of information and the way all of the endpoints are set up.
+Not all of the information pertaining to each pokemon is available at one endpoint, so I had to make queries to multiple different endpoints in order to get all of the information I wanted.
+For the styling, I used the styling done by [Eric Varela](https://codepen.io/siliconunicorn/pen/VqoxXP) in order to save myself some time so that I could focus my efforts on practicing Redux.

 # Module Project: Async Redux - React Redux App

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored asyncronous action creators in Redux.
 In your project you will demonstrate proficiency of these subjects and principles by building an app from scratch that consumes and API of your choosing, and displays data fetched from that API.